Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main Computation: Introduction

-Quantum computation (QC) has alleviated a class of NBLPs by exponentially reducing the sample/time complexities~\cite{Cross2015,Grilo2019}.
-The key approach of the algorithm is the use of a quantum-superposed sample, which is defined as
+Recently, Cross {\em et al.}~\cite{Cross2015} and Grilo {\em et al.}~\cite{Grilo2019} have opened the possibility that quantum computation (QC) could solve a class of NBLPs by exponentially reducing the sample/time complexities.
+The key feature of the proposed algorithms is the use of a quantum-superposed sample, which is defined as

-where $\ket{ (\mathbf{a}, b_\mathbf{a}) } = \ket{\mathbf{a}} \ket{b_\mathbf{a}}$, and $\abs{\mathfrak{S}}$ is the cardinality of $\mathfrak{S}$.
-The algorithm repeats the stages of loading, processing, and testing of the quantum sample $\ket{\psi}$ until the solution $\mathbf{s}$ is confirmed.
-As a crucial condition for achieving a quantum speedup, the number of samples $(\mathbf{a}, b_\mathbf{a})$ in $\ket{\psi}$ should be scaled exponentially with $n$, i.e. $\abs{\mathfrak{S}}$ must be $O(2^n)$.
-A conventional scenario has thus been to cast a black-box operation, often called an oracle, which is responsible for accessing the quantum sample, as in Eq.~(\ref{eq:qn_samples}).
-However, such a scenario cannot be accommodated because the preparation and use of a quantum sample would be costly and difficult when $\abs{\mathfrak{S}}$ is large~\cite{Aaronson2015}.
-It could even offset the quantum speedup achieved~\footnote{A result from a more extreme perspective has recently been reported~\cite{Tang2021}.}.
-Although QC can make the fullest use of the quantum sample to efficiently solve NBLP, it has not been determined whether the intrinsic hardness of NBLP is reduced.
-Accordingly, the security level of the post-quantum cryptography has not been determined; thus, we are uncertain whether the NBLP hardness has been overcome.
+where $\ket{ (\mathbf{a}, b_\mathbf{a}) } = \ket{\mathbf{a}} \ket{b_\mathbf{a}}$, and $\mathfrak{R} \subseteq \mathfrak{S}$ is a set of arbitrary chosen samples, and $\abs{\mathfrak{R}}$ is the cardinality of $\mathfrak{R}$.
+The algorithm repeatedly loads, processes, and tests the quantum sample $\ket{\psi}$ until the solution $\mathbf{s}$ is confirmed.
+A crucial condition for achieving a quantum speedup is that the number of samples $(\mathbf{a}, b_\mathbf{a})$ in $\ket{\psi}$ should scale exponentially with $n$; in other words, $\abs{\mathfrak{R}}$ should be $O(2^n)$.
+A conventional approach has hence been to employ a black-box operation (as in Eq.~(\ref{eq:qn_samples})), often called oracle, for accessing the quantum sample.
+However, when $\abs{\mathfrak{R}}$ is large, such an approach is not feasible because it would be costly and difficult to prepare and use a (largely-)superposed quantum sample~\cite{Aaronson2015}.
+In the worst case, such an approach could offset the quantum speedup achieved~\cite{Tang2021}.
+Therefore, although the fullest use of the quantum sample to efficiently solve the NBLP is possible in QC, it is not clear whether the hardness of the NBLP can be completely overcome.
+Accordingly, the security level of post-quantum cryptography has not been determined so far.